The Tackle Village team all own Hobie kayaks for fishing and have spent a lot of time on the water in various Hobie models.

 - Horizontal and vertical rod storage

-- H-Rail accessory mounting system
+- H-Rail accessory mounting system for fish finder and other accessories

 - Luxury Vantage XT or ST seating system

-- Lowrance-ready transducer mount
+- Lowrance-ready transducer mount for your fish finder

 - Rod holders